 The University of Redlands is a dynamic community that promotes learning for students in a supportive and challenging environment.
-To fulfill our desire to be a truly diverse campus, the University of Redlands is striving to be a campus where students, staff, and faculty from many different backgrounds and life experiences interact and learn from one another.
-Our commitment to personal development of all members of the community enables us to engage, respect, and cherish a diversity of ideas, intellectual perspectives, cultural differences, and individual backgrounds.
+The University of Redlands is striving to be a campus where students, staff, and faculty from many different backgrounds and life experiences interact and learn from one another.
+Our commitment to the personal development of all members of the community enables us to engage, respect, and cherish a diversity of ideas, intellectual perspectives, cultural differences, and individual backgrounds.